bxparks/clocks/ChristmasClock/README.md

 ```

 If using [AUniter](https://github.com/bxparks/AUniter), the configuration
-parameters are defined in the `AUNITER_CHRISTMAS_CLOCK` section.
-The
+parameters are defined in the `AUNITER_CHRISTMAS_CLOCK` section in `config.h`.
-`auniter.ini` file should contain something like the following:
+The `auniter.ini` file used by AUniter should contain something like the
+following:

 ```
 [boards]